KDE/ghostwriter/README.md

 You can now install the ghostwriter package.
 Please consult the Launchpad guide, [*Installing software from a PPA*](https://help.launchpad.net/Packaging/PPA/InstallingSoftware), for further details.

 Also, be on the lookout for *ghostwriter* making its debut in the Debian and Ubuntu repositories in the future.
 In the meantime, if you are a repository maintainer of any Linux distribution, I would appreciate your help in getting *ghostwriter* packaged.

+Fedora and openSUSE users can visit https://software.opensuse.org/package/ghostwriter – The Fedora releases are Community Packages.

 Finally, you may follow the build instructions below to install on Linux with the latest source code.